The Road

 Ace walked another few paces.
 "You would have talked yourself out of it.
 Before you could feel it."

-She had no answer to that.
+She had no answer to that, and Ace didn't seem to need one.

 Ahead, Thuse had slowed.
 When Kai and Ace drew level, he fell into step beside her.